decentraland/adr/RFC/RFC-2-decentraland-protocol-for-explorers.md

 ### Auth Chain

+> Note: this section should be moved to an ADR since it is considered stable

 Every entity uploaded to the content server must be signed by the deployer, in order to prove ownership of the pointers that they want to modify.

 An auth chain is a chain of signatures, where: